Price finally solves Yankees as Red Sox win 8-5 to stop skid | New Country 923

 Price finally solves Yankees as Red Sox win 8-5 to stop skid

-Brandon Workman tossed a scoreless ninth for his second career save, both this year.
+Brandon Workman tossed a scoreless ninth for his second career save, both in the past two weeks.

 The third-place Red Sox moved within 8½ games of the AL East-leading Yankees, who have a 2½-game advantage over Tampa Bay.
-The next time baseball’s biggest rivals meet will be June 29-30 in London, with Boston the home team for the first two major league games in Europe.
+The next time baseball’s biggest rivals meet is June 29-30 in London, with Boston the home team for the first two major league games in Europe.

-The Yankees, who lost for only the fourth time in 19 games, don’t visit Fenway Park until July 25-28.
+Luke Voit homered for the Yankees , who lost for only the sixth time in 26 games.
+They don’t visit Fenway Park until July 25-28.

-Boston, the defending World Series champion, hasn’t lost five straight since an eight-game slide in July 2015.
-Every other major league team has dropped at least five in a row during that period.

 Price (3-2) permitted two runs and six hits with six strikeouts in 6 1/3 innings, outpitching CC Sabathia in a matchup of AL Cy Young Award winners.